stefan-ernst/storymapping-site/docs/setup.md

-After installation, Story Mapping app will be available in all Software projects (Business projects are not supported at this time).
+After installation, Story Mapping app will be available in all Software projects (Business projects are supported in the Pro version).

 When you first open the story map, you can start adding Epics and assigning tickets right away.
-But it's best to set up the backlog from the start by selecting a board in top right-hand corner.
+It is a good idea to set up the backlog from the start by selecting a board in top right-hand corner.

 <img src={SelectBoard} style={{width:'20rem'}} />